andrewcooke/bnum/README.md

 ### Providing Implicit Values

-The `values` parameter expects a no-argument function which returns a second function from names to values.
+The `values` parameter expects a no-argument function (called once per class definition), which returns a second function from names to values.

 So, for example, to give random values: